spitfire55/infrastructure-automation/README.md

-# infrastructure-automation
-A collection of scripts, tools, and configurations to automate AWS infrastructure
+This is a colllection of scripts, tools, and configurations for infrastructure automation on AWS.